We’re a community that helps you learn to code, then get experience by contributing to open source projects used by nonprofits.

 No. Please don’t drop out of college just to pursue freeCodeCamp.
 You can pursue both concurrently.
 Even though you don’t need a 4-year degree to work as a software developer, it still helps a lot.

 We’ve put a lot of thought into how we introduce concepts.
 But you’re free to jump around.

 As long as your code is publicly viewable somewhere on the internet, and you have a live demo, you can use whatever tools you want.

-Quincy started our open source community in 2014.
-He is now just one of many active contributors.
+Quincy started the freeCodeCamp community in 2014.
+He is now just one of thousands of active contributors.